isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         return 0;   // zero indicates "good"
     }

 The problem is of course that the caller now has to remember to test the return value.
+To encourage doing so, consider adding a `[[nodiscard]]`.

 **See also**: [Discussion](#Sd-???)